willbushie/reverse-incremental-backups/docs/Writing_Profiles.md

 These are optional fields that are not required for the program to run.

-- `name=` - User provided name for the backup.
 - `description=` - User provided description.
+Helpful if more than one profile has the same name.

-## Example `preferences.txt` File
+## Example `profiles.txt` File

 ### Bare Minimum

-If only one backup setup is required, the below example should be everything needed in the preferences file.
+If only one backup setup is required, the below example should be everything needed in the profile file.

 ```
 # minimum required fields
+name=Work Backup
 originalPath=/home/Work Files
 backupPath=/mnt/Work Drive/Work Files Backup
 indexPath=/home/Work Files